 - Larger models of Swiss Army Knives (130mm Ranger and RangerGrip models)

-There was always healthy competition between Victorinox and Wenger and both companies pushed each other in quality, design, and innovation.
+Throughout the history of Wenger and Victorinox, there was always healthy competition between the two companies and both pushed each other in quality, design, and innovation.

 Many SAK experts and enthusiasts have often regarded Wenger as more innovative than Victorinox, even though Victorinox did maintain a slight edge in quality.